 Recommended Products and ShopStyle Collective are Affiliate Links

-*Gently wash your brows 3 days after your appointment with a gentle cleanser, lukewarm water, and a clean q-tip.
+*If you have a liquid Band-Aid applied at the end of your appointment: Gently wash your brows 3 days after your appointment with a gentle cleanser, lukewarm water, and a clean q-tip.
 Gently pat them dry with a clean tissue and leave them alone until 1 week following your procedure.

 Starting 7 days after your procedure, gently wash your brows DAILY in the same manner as day 3 until your next appointment,

-Your aftercare balm or oil can be used starting on day 7 AS NEEDED.
+*If you have microbladed hair strokes or hair strokes and shading: Your aftercare balm or oil can be used starting on day 7 AS NEEDED.
 If you are feeling tight, dry, flaky, or itchy, you can use the balm throughout the day to help with the side effects of the healing process.
 If your brows feel fine after cleansing, leave them alone.

 *Avoid all skincare products within 1" of the brow, and no retinol or glycolic acid on the forehead at all until healed.

 *Avoid excessive sweating and dirt for 10 days following your procedure to avoid an infection.